- 1-1/2 cups reduced-fat margarine, softened

 - 1 cup (6 ounces) semisweet chocolate chips

 - 3/4 cup English toffee bits or almond brickle chips

-- In a large bowl, cream the butter, peanut butter and sugars until light and fluffy.
+- In a large mixing bowl, cream margarine, peanut butter and sugars.
 Beat in egg and egg whites.
 Combine the oats, flour, cinnamon and baking soda; gradually add to creamed mixture.
 Stir in chocolate chips and toffee bits.

 - Drop by tablespoonfuls 2 in. apart onto baking sheets coated with cooking spray; flatten slightly.
 Bake at 350° for 9-11 minutes or until golden brown.
 Cool for 2 minutes before removing from pans to wire racks.
 Yield: 5 dozen.